 Adopting a new ecosystem

-12. 82% of insurers, banks and investment managers plan to increase FinTech partnerships in the next three to five years and expect to see a 20% return on their innovation projects (PwC)
+12. 82% of insurers, banks and investment managers plan to increase FinTech partnerships in the next three to five years.
+They also expect to see a 20% return on their innovation projects (PwC)

-13. 49% of senior decision makers in financial services firms cite using qualified experts as one of the main reasons they use a third-party technology solution.
+13. Additionally, 49% of senior decision-makers in financial services firms cite using qualified experts as one of the main reasons they use a third-party technology solution.
 (OnePoll / Asset Control)

-14. 28% of these decision makers say that externally bundled data management solutions with complete service offerings (hosting, IT ops, business ops) is the first thing they look for as part of BPO deals (OnePoll / Asset Control)
+14. Finally, 28% of these decision-makers say that externally bundled data management solutions with complete service offerings (hosting, IT ops, business ops) are the first thing they look for as part of BPO deals (OnePoll / Asset Control)